Set Jump Client Pinning and Unpinning Permissions

-Selecting Deny prevents pinning/unpinning of Jump Clients.
+Selecting Deny prevents pinning or unpinning Jump Clients.
 Selecting Not Defined falls back to a lower priority session policy or the global session policy.

-If you allow this permission for a specific user on the Users page, then that user can pin/unpin any session they start.
+If you allow this permission for a specific user on the Users page, then that user can pin or unpin any session they start.

 Assign a Session Policy to a User or Group

-Making the pin/unpin permission available to rep invite is meaningless.
-External representatives cannot have ownership of sessions, and only the owner of a session can pin/unpin Jump Clients.
+Making the Jump Clients Pinning/Unpinning permission available to rep invite is meaningless.
+External representatives cannot have ownership of sessions, and only the owner of a session can pin or unpin Jump Clients.

 Assign a Session Policy to a Jump Item

 To assign a session policy to a Jump Item, set the Availability of the session policy to allow Jump Items.
-While Jump Items include more than just Jump Clients, the pin/unpin permission applies only to Jump Clients.
+While Jump Items include more than Jump Clients, the pin or unpin permission applies only to Jump Clients.

-When a session policy which allows pinning/unpinning is assigned to a Jump Client, then any user who starts a session with that Jump Client can unpin it, even if that user is denied permission to unpin Jump Clients in all other sessions.
+When a session policy with the Jump Clients Pinning/Unpinning permission enabled is assigned to a Jump Client, then any user who starts a session with that Jump Client can unpin it, even if that user is denied permission to unpin Jump Clients in all other sessions.

 When a user has this permission, they can right-click any Jump Client they are allowed to modify, click Properties, and assign a session policy to the Jump Client using the Customer Present Session Policy and Customer Not Present Session Policy dropdowns.

 The way customer presence is determined is set by Use screen state to detect customer presence on the /login > Jump > Jump Clients page under Jump Client Settings.
-If checked, the customer is determined to be present only if a user is logged in, the screen is not locked, and a screen saver is not running.
-If unchecked, the customer is considered present if a user is logged in, regardless of screen state.
+If the option is enabled, the customer is determined to be present only if a user is logged in, the screen is not locked, and a screen saver is not running.
+If the option is disabled, the customer is considered present if a user is logged in, regardless of screen state.

 Troubleshoot Settings with the Session Policy Simulator

-If a specific user is unable to pin/unpin Jump Clients during a session, you can use the session policy simulator to troubleshoot the issue.
+If a specific user is unable to pin or unpin Jump Clients during a session, you can use the session policy simulator to troubleshoot the issue.

 - Scroll to the Session Policy Simulator section and enter the Representative and Session Start Method in question.